 'Éric <foo@example.com>'

-When you parse a message, you can use the addresses
+When you parse a message, you can use the addresses and groups

 attributes of the header objects to access the groups and individual